EtnMn/etnmn.github.io/README.md

 To edit the base layouts of all pages, edit the `src/layouts/BaseLayout.astro` file.

 To edit the layout of a blog article, edit the `src/layouts/BlogPost.astro` file.

+## Deploy

+You can deploy an Astro site to GitHub Pages by using GitHub Actions to automatically build and deploy your site.
+To do this, your source code must be hosted on GitHub.

+Astro maintains the official withastro/action to deploy your project with very little configuration.
+Follow [Astro's instructions](https://docs.astro.build/en/guides/deploy/github/) to deploy your site to GitHub pages.
+You can set up your own custom domain by editing the CNAME file.

 ## License